-(i) Business combinations
+(h) Business combinations

 Business combinations are accounted for using the acquisition method.
-The consideration transferred in a business combination shall be measured at fair value, which shall be calculated as the sum of the acquisition date fair values of the assets transferred by the acquirer, the liabilities incurred by the acquirer to former owners of the acquire, the equity issued by the acquirer, and the amount of any non-controlling interest in the acquiree.
-For each business combination, the acquirer measures the non-controlling interest in the acquiree's identifiable net assets.
+The consideration transferred in a business combination shall be measured at fair value, which shall be calculated as the sum of the acquisition date fair values of the assets transferred by the acquirer, the liabilities incurred by the acquirer to former owners of the acquirer, the equity issued by the acquirer, and the amount of any non-controlling interest in the acquiree.
+For each business combination, the acquirer measures the non-controlling interest in the acquiree either at fair value or at the proportionate share of the acquiree's identifiable net assets.
 Acquisition-related costs are expensed as incurred.

 When the Group acquires a business, it assesses the financial assets and liabilities assumed for appropriate classification and designation in accordance with the contractual terms, economic conditions, the Group's operating or accounting policies and other pertinent conditions as at the acquisition date.
-This includes the separation of embedded derivatives in host contracts by the acquiree.